 There are some downsides: cash deposits may be difficult, and online transfers have a $200/day limit.
 You can only use mobile check deposit if you have signed up for direct paycheck deposit.

-Cash advance apps, also sometimes called cash apps, provide short-term loans when you run short of cash before payday.
-You borrow money and the repayment is automatic.
+Cash advance apps, also sometimes called cash apps or paycheck advance apps, provide short-term loans when you run short of cash before payday.
+You borrow money, and the repayment is automatic.
 The app withdraws it when your paycheck is deposited.

 Cash advance apps generally do not charge interest.
 Some apps have fees and others encourage voluntary tips.
 There may be a default tip that will be charged unless you select a smaller amount.